swati-kale/assignment/Readme.md

 $ mvn tomcat7:run -Duser=sa -Dpassword=""

+You can mvn test as well
+$ mvn test -Duser=sa -Dpassword=""

 You can use browser to get (not post) results. http://localhost:8080/assignment/users
 (user = guest ; password = guest )